-When entering Israel I was amazed that nobody asked to see the myriad of papers I had to produce in order to get Marley into the country (passport, health card, good health certificate, and a faxed form to be collected from the ASL vet and sent to the airport up to 10 days before departure), but when I left I was not spared even a scrap of paper, they asked me to produce everything.
-They even wanted to see a certificate of registration with a local vet, without which there is a risk that the animal is put in quarantine before leaving, so it is important for travelers to have this certificate issued (any vet can do it at a cost of about 20 euros) while staying in Israel.
+When entering Israel I was amazed that nobody asked to see the myriad of papers I had to produce in order to get Marley into the country.
+These included passport, health card, good health certificate, and a faxed form to be collected from the ASL vet and sent to the airport up to 10 days before departure.
+When I left, however, I was not spared even a scrap of paper.
+They asked me to produce everything.
+They even wanted to see a certificate of registration with a local vet.
+In case I couldn’t, there was a risk that the animal is put in quarantine before leaving.
+It is important for travelers to have this certificate issued.
+Any vet can do it at a cost of about 20 euros) while staying in Israel.

 Last but not least, when the moment came to deliver the cage (20 kgs) in the oversize department, we found an elderly gentleman waiting for us, who left me and my partner the honor of lifting it and placing it on the conveyor belt with no help whatsoever.

 The stopover at Paris CDG airport was no less adventurous.
 Due to a bizarre airport regulation, I had to spend all 6 hours before my connecting flight in front of the check-in area, since the dog was not allowed in the Duty Free areas.
 This unless I decided to send her in the luggage room several hours before the flight.